 - PIRSA Fisheries and Aquaculture administers a legally compliant appeals procedure in accordance with Part 9 of the Act.
 This process provides unsuccessful applicants with the right to appeal against decisions.
-Case Managers actively work to establish an acceptable outcome among all parties rather than work towards not granting a licence or licence variation application. - Pursuant to section 50 of the Act submissions made by external stakeholders or the public as a result of the public notification of the proposed grant of a licence also require adequate consideration and response from PIRSA Fisheries and Aquaculture.
+Case Managers actively work to establish an acceptable outcome among all parties rather than work towards not granting a licence or licence variation application. - Whilst not considered a formal appeal under Part 9 of the Act, submissions can be made by external stakeholders or members of the public as a result of the public notification of the proposed grant of a lease and licence.
 Upon receiving a submission, PIRSA Fisheries and Aquaculture must consider and respond to all submissions as part of the application process.
-This information becomes critical in the ESD assessment conducted for each application.
-PIRSA Fisheries and Aquaculture ensures that this process is handled in an efficient manner so as not to unduly hold up the issuing of a licence.
+This information is critical in the ESD assessment conducted for each application.